nbogie/ra-haskell/README.md

 Limitations:
 ============

-No AI
-Messy, barely useable text interface

-There is an aesthetically unpleasant GUI version in the branch "glossgui".
-While it's functionally almost complete, I'm not yet happy with the code.
+Huge aesthetic issues in both text and graphical interfaces.

+Neither AI nor network play!

+Scoring is computed but not shown.

 Usage:
 ======

+Invoking "cabal build" will create two executables: "ra-text" and "ra-gui".
+Both take the same command-line arguments.

 To run the game with n players, invoke with -p n  E.g. A 3 player game can be started as follows:

-    runhaskell GUI.hs -p 3
+    ra-gui -p 3

-An event-heavy tileset, meant for development not balanced play, can be enabled with the -d switch, e.g.
+An event-heavy tileset, meant for development only, can be enabled with the -d switch, e.g.

-    runhaskell GUI.hs -p 4 -d
+    ra-gui -p 4 -d